yaraalaa0/ExpRob_CluedoGame/README.md

 ## Introduction:

 This is a ROS implementation of an agent playing a simplified Cluedo Game.
-The agent goes to random rooms and collects hints in the form of (who, PERSON), (where, PLACE) and (what, WEAPON).
-When the agent's current working hypothesis is COMPLETE (that means it contains all three types of hints), it goes to a place called the Oracle where the hypothesis is checked.
+The agent goes to random rooms and collects hints in the form of *(who, PERSON)*, *(where, PLACE)* and *(what, WEAPON)*.
+When the agent's current working hypothesis is `COMPLETE` (that means it contains all three types of hints), it goes to a place called the Oracle where the hypothesis is checked.
 The agent continues to explore the environment, collect hints, and check hypothesis until it finds the correct hypothesis.

 ## Component Diagram:

 The software architecture of the system is composed of six main components:

 - **The knowledge base (ontology)**: this is the OWL ontology representing the current knowledge of the robot agent.
-In the beginning it contains the class definitions of HYPOTHESIS, COMPLETE, INCONSISTENT, PERSON, PLACE, and WEAPON, as well as the object properties definitions of (who, PERSON), (where, PLACE), and (what, WEAPON).
+In the beginning it contains the class definitions of `HYPOTHESIS`, `COMPLETE`, `INCONSISTENT`, `PERSON`, `PLACE`, and `WEAPON`, as well as the object properties definitions of *(who, PERSON)*, *(where, PLACE)*, and *(what, WEAPON)*.
 As the robot explores the environment, new individuals and proberties assertions are added to the ontology.
 - **ARMOR**: the armor service responsible for connection with the knowledge base for querying the ontology or manipulating it.
 It is fully implemented by [EmaroLab](https://github.com/EmaroLab/armor).
 In this project, it is mainly used by the state machine for adding new hypotheses and hints, and querying the individuals of COMPLETE hypothesis class.
 - **State Machine**: this is the state manager of the robot.
-It is responsible for controlling the transitions between different robot states (GoToRandomRoom, LookForHints, GoToOracle, and CheckHypothesis).
+It is responsible for controlling the transitions between different robot states (*GoToRandomRoom*, *LookForHints*, *GoToOracle*, and *CheckHypothesis*).
 It also implements the robot behaviour in each state.
 It communicates with the other servers through different ROS messages.
 The ROS messages and parameters are indicated in the component diagram.
-- **Map Server**: this is the component holding the (x, y) poistion of all rooms in the map.
-The service request is composed of a flag (bool randFlag) indicating whether the server should return a random room position (randFlag = True) or the oracle postion (randFlag = False)
+- **Map Server**: this is the component holding the *(x, y)* poistion of all rooms in the map.
+The service request is composed of a flag `bool randFlag` indicating whether the server should return a random room position `randFlag = True` or the oracle postion `randFlag = False`
-- **Motion Controller**: this is the action server responsible for driving the robot towards a target (x,y) position.
+- **Motion Controller**: this is the action server responsible for driving the robot towards a target *(x,y)* position.
 For now, it is implemented as a simple waiting function for 5 seconds and it always returns True.
 - **Oracle**: this is the component holding the dictionary of possible hypothesis IDs along with their hints.
-Each hypothesis ID has 4 hints: one is the empty hint, and the others are (who, PERSON), (what, WEAPON), and (where, PLACE).
-Whenever the oracle receives a request for the service (/hint) with a specific ID, it returns back a random hint corresponding to this ID.
+Each hypothesis ID has 4 hints: one is the empty hint, and the others are *(who, PERSON)*, *(what, WEAPON)*, and *(where, PLACE)*.
+Whenever the oracle receives a request for the service `/hint` with a specific ID, it returns back a random hint corresponding to this ID.
 If a hint is sent once, it is deleted from the dictionary in order not to be sent again.
 This component also holds the correct hypothesis ID.
-Whenever it receives a request for the service (/check_hyp) with a specific ID, it returns back whether this is the correct hypothesis ID or not.
+Whenever it receives a request for the service `/check_hyp` with a specific ID, it returns back whether this is the correct hypothesis ID or not.

 ![alt text](https://github.com/yaraalaa0/ExpRob_CluedoGame/blob/main/cluedo_comp.PNG?raw=true)